gcanti/gcanti.github.io/_posts/2014-09-15-json-api-validation-in-node.md

 - the `domain.js` file shared among server and client
 - an express app implementing the SignUp API
-- a simple HTML client implementing client side validation based on `domain.js`
+- a simple HTML client implementing auto client side validation based on `domain.js`